marczz/mzlinux_pages/system/clouds.md

 Microsoft Azure.

-It has a very appealing price of $0.005/GB a month with 10 GB storage free, uploads are free, Download cost 0.01$/G first G/day free,  _API Calls_ $0.004 per 10,000 transactions with 2500/day free (some transactions free). _October 2019 fees_
+It has a very appealing price of $0.005/GB a month with 10 GB storage free, uploads are free, Download cost 0.01$/G first G/day free, _API Calls_ $0.004 per 10,000 transactions with 2500/day free (some transactions free). _August 2020 pricing_

 Previously blackblaze had a high download price, compared to some providers like OVH openstack the storage.
 But they have been cut off by two.
-Of course some provider offer free download until som e amount, and it should be considered, depending of your needs.
+Of course some provider offer free download until some amount, and it should be considered, depending of your needs.

 The [pricing page
 ](https://www.backblaze.com/b2/cloud-storage-pricing.html)
 includes a cost calculator, for 1000G initial data upload, 100G/month upload, 5G/month delete, 10G/month download, it cost 98$/year three time less than S3 or Google cloud.
 If you download 200G/month 121$/year still a third of S3.
-For 100G initial, 10G/month upload, 7G/month delete, 10G download/month 8.4$/year a third of S3.
 For all these examples microsoft azure and google cloud are more expansive than S3.

+For 200G initial, 10G/month upload, 7G/month delete, 10G download/month 14$/year a third
+of S3, Azure, or Google cloud these Three are in the same range here 57$-67$.  _August 2020 pricing_

-The {{< iref "#comparison_table" "Comparison table" >}} below also add other low costs providers like  OVH openstack, or scaleway.
+The {{< iref "#comparison_table" "Comparison table" >}} below also add other low costs providers like  OVH openstack, or scaleway, compared to scaleway, under 140G scaleway is less expensive, above 140G B2 win, but scaleway has also free internal trafic, that could give an advantage if you have a Scaleway server.

 [B2 Documentation](https://www.backblaze.com/b2/docs/)